 Quattro drive with variable distribution of power

-The S tronic seven-speed dual-clutch transmission and quattro permanent all-wheel drive transfers the power of the five cylinders to the road.
+The S Tronic seven-speed dual-clutch transmission and Quattro permanent all-wheel drive transfer the power of the five cylinders to the road.
 And the electro-hydraulic multi-plate clutch distributes the drive torque variably between the axles.
-The sportier the driving, the faster and more often a large share of the torque reaches the rear axle. quattro management is integrated as a standard feature in the dynamic handling system Audi drive select, as are the steering,
+The sportier the driving, the faster and more often a large share of the torque reaches the rear axle.
+Quattro management is integrated as a standard feature in the dynamic handling system Audi drive select, as are the steering,

 Distinctive RS design

-On the exterior, the RS 3 Sportback shows off its power in the form of a striking Singleframe with a gloss black honeycomb grille, large air inlets and angular sill trims.
+On the exterior, the RS 3 Sportback shows off its power in the form of a striking Singleframe with a gloss black honeycomb grille, large air inlets, and angular sill trim.
 The redesigned blade in the bumper gives the front end an even wider look.
-At its ends it forms narrow, upright funnels.
+At its ends, it forms narrow, upright funnels.
 LED headlights with their distinctive lighting signature are standard, and Audi offers matrix LED headlights as an option.
-In the rear a stylish RS roof edge spoiler, a diffuser insert and the RS exhaust system’s large oval tailpipes are sure to turn heads everywhere.
-A quattro logo at the bottom of the Singleframe is a finishing touch to the dynamic appearance, as are the RS 3 emblem on the honeycomb grille and on the tailgate.
+In the rear, a stylish RS roof edge spoiler, a diffuser insert, and the RS exhaust system’s large oval tailpipes are sure to turn heads everywhere.
+A Quattro logo at the bottom of the Singleframe is a finishing touch to the dynamic appearance, as are the RS 3 emblem on the honeycomb grille and on the tailgate.

 Lap timer, boost pressure indicator and special RS screen